 Reginald died in September 1925, leaving Sandy Point Farm (and precious little money) to his young widow.
 She had no choice but to sell.
 First, the horse and stock were auctioned off in April 1926, followed by the trophies and silver in May, then the furnishings.
 She sold the farm itself to Moses Taylor for $45,000, who planned to join it with his adjacent Glen Farm and establish a polo field there.
 While most of the farm's acreage is gone, the stables, now converted to condominiums, and horse training facilities survive.

 Despite modern encroachments all around, one can still get a hint of its past grandeur.

-Shuttered during the war, she stayed at her sister's cottage when in Newport (hence her being there when it burned in 1942.
+Shuttered during the war, she stayed at her sister's cottage when in Newport (hence her being there when it burned in 1942).
 In 1948 she graciously leased the mansion to the Preservation Society of Newport for the token sum of $1 per year, while continuing to pay the maintenance and taxes.
 She retreated to a suite of rooms on the third floor during the summer, while the Breakers became one of Newport’s biggest tourist draws.
-She left the Breakers to her daughter Sylvia when she passed away in 1965.
+She left the Breakers to her daughters and their descendants when she passed away in 1965.
 The Preservation Society began paying the taxes and maintenance, and formally acquired the title to the Breakers in the early 1970s.
 Part of the deal was the continued tenancy of the family, who continued to summer on the third floor, unbeknownst to the hordes of tourists below.

 The Vanderbilt presence in Newport was expanded by Alfred and Reggie’s ex-wives, who remained fixtures of the social scene.